hgdsraj/cmpt470finalprojectrpg/README.md

 ### To build and run the app locally (using go build, recommended for development)
 - Run `sh scripts/local.sh`
 - Visit localhost:8000 in your browser.
 Voila!
+- Note: If you are running into odd db issues with the API, go into postgres and drop all tables manually in the cmpt470 db.
+Then run `goose down` and then `goose up`

 Chat taken from tutorial here https://scotch.io/bar-talk/build-a-realtime-chat-server-with-go-and-websockets